Yam1337/React-Store/README.md

 # Notes

-On some devices contact list might be not FETCHed because of CORS policy.
+On some devices product list might be not FETCHed because of CORS policy.
 This problem is caused by used API, not by the App itself.

 # Live